William Boyd Stewart

 William Boyd Stewart (July 27, 1834 in Haddam, Dumfrieshire, Scotland - March 5, 1912 in Toronto) was a pastor, writer, and educator in the Baptist denomination of Canada.

 Background

 William Boyd Stewart was born the son of Alexander and Jane Stewart.
 After finishing university he emigrated to Canada in 1856.

-Stewart married Augusta A. Kilborn (February 15, 1835 Beamsville - February 18, 1911 Toronto, Ontario) at Beamsville, Ontario on 28 February 1860.
-Together they had four daughters:
+On 28 February 1860, he married Augusta A. Kilborn (February 15, 1835 Beamsville - February 18, 1911 Toronto, Ontario) at Beamsville, Ontario.
+Together they had several children: